parcel-bundler/website/src/plugin-system/authoring-plugins.md

   key: plugin-system-authoring-plugins
   title: Authoring Plugins
   order: 2
-summary: "What to take in mind when authoring a plugin"
+summary: "What to keep in mind when authoring a plugin"
 ---

 ## Plugin APIs